MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference: Appendix

 \subsection{Annotation}

-We annotated variants in terms of how much they change the fluency and the original logical label of the NLI problems, which we considered to be correct.
-The scores used were: 1 -- \textbf{poor}, 2-- \textbf{mostly poor}, 3-- \textbf{uncertain}, 4--\textbf{mostly good}, 5--\textbf{good}. \autoref{tab:nli-examples-annotation} shows how we annotated certain variants, and their attributed fluency and reasoning scores, alongside an explanation for them.
-Variants were classified as \textbf{poor} if they were: 1) ungrammatical; 2) had missing arguments; 3) nonsense; or 4) logic non-preserving.
-Aspects 1) and 2) were chosen given they directly hinder the evaluation of fluency and reasoning.
+Two authors annotated variants for SNLI, and one for MNLI.
+Replacements were evaluated considering how much they changed the fluency and the original logical label of the NLI problems, which were considered to be correct.
+The scores used were: 1 -- poor, 2-- mostly poor, 3-- uncertain, 4--mostly good, 5--good. \autoref{tab:nli-examples-annotation} shows the annotation guidelines, alongside an explanation for them.
+Variants were classified as poor if they were: 1) ungrammatical; 2) had missing arguments; 3) nonsense; or 4) logic non-preserving.
+Aspects 1) and 2) were chosen given that they directly hinder the evaluation of fluency and reasoning.

 The instructions in the annotation guidelines are provided below with the demo examples in \autoref{tab:nli-examples-annotation}: